For Faculty & Staff: Reserving a Lab or Conference Room at the Walsh Library

 For Students: Group Study Room Reservations at the Walsh & Quinn Libraries

-The group study rooms at Walsh Library are unavailable during the Fall 2020 semester.
+The group study rooms at Walsh and Quinn Libraries are managed by the room reservation system Booked Scheduler.

 - Students can create room reservation accounts through Booked Scheduler.
 All new accounts will be approved within two business days after registering.
 You must use your Fordham email address to create a room reservation account.